docker/docs/ee/dtr/admin/upgrade.md

 ## Download the vulnerability database

-After upgrading DTR, you need to re-download the vulnerability database.
+After upgrading DTR, you need to redownload the vulnerability database.
 [Learn how to update your vulnerability database](configure/set-up-vulnerability-scans.md#update-the-cve-scanning-database).

 ## Where to go next